Rectal Cancer

 Treatment of Stage IV and Recurrent Rectal Cancer

-Treatment of stage IV and recurrent rectal cancer may include the following:
+Treatment of stage IV and recurrent rectal cancer may include:

 Treatment of rectal cancer that has spread to other organs depends on where the cancer has spread.

-• Treatment for areas of cancer that have spread to the liver includes the following:
+• Treatment for areas of cancer that have spread to the liver may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.